 Where: Main Street, Port Washington; 516-869-6311

-What you'll find: The splash area for kids is located at the back of Blumenfeld Family Park.
+What you'll find: The free splash area for kids is located at the back of Blumenfeld Family Park.
 The water is user-controlled, with large buttons that kids can push to turn the water on.
 Three fountains go off in a timed pattern that lets kids run around and chase the water.
 There's also a mushroom waterfall and dump buckets.
 The park includes swings, monkey bars, slides and more.